valeblond/demc-1/README.md

-# Warsaw University of Technology
+# Studies at Warsaw University of Technology.

 ## The project on the 1st semester.